easy-graph/easy-graph.github.io/docs/_sources/tutorial.rst.txt

 Tutorial
 ========

-This part offers two brief tutorials of how to do graph analysis with **EasyGraph**.
+This section provides two brief tutorials on performing graph analysis with **EasyGraph**.

 Example using EasyGraph to analysis and draw Structural Hole Spanners on karate club dataset
 -------------------------